runwayml/learn/docs/create/train-models.md

 ### How long will it take to train my model?
 The time it takes to train a model depends on a combination of many factors, including but not limited to the type of machine learning algorithm (there are algorithms of varying complexity for working with images, words, or sounds) and the number of training steps.

 RunwayML greatly reduces the amount of training time needed to train your own generative image model by using using a technique called [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).
-With this technique, an existing pre-trained model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN), is retrained on your dataset.
+With this technique, an existing pre-trained model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN) is retrained on your dataset.
 StyleGAN was trained on a massive amount of images (70,000!), and Transfer Learning leverages all of the [image features](https://en.wikipedia.org/wiki/Feature_(computer_vision)) it learned from the original data to speed up the process of learning features in your image dataset.
 Not only does this greatly reduce training time, it also reduces the number of images that you need to train your own model.
 You can learn more about StyleGAN and how it was orginally trained from the links posted on the model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).

 Even with Transfer Learning, it's not unusual for training to last at least several hours.

 ?> If you are a Training Experiments beta tester and you have a Free Plan, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) for unlimited training access.
 With or without the Creator Plan, training time uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).

 ### What can I do with my newly-trained model?
 During training, your model learns to produce new images that look like the ones in your dataset.
-When training is complete, the model can be used to generate a seemingly infinite number of synethetic images that appear as if they came from the dataset itself.

-Because your model is the result of retraining the StyleGAN model using the Transfer Learning technique (see above), your model will appear under the list of checkpoints when you add StyleGAN to a workspace.
-The space of all new possible images that your model can create is called the latent space, which you can explore when you select your model's checkpoint and [run StyleGAN](how-to/use-models?id=step-7-run-the-model).
+When training is complete, the model will generate a seemingly infinite number of synthetic images that appear as if they came from the dataset itself.
+The space of all new possible images that your model can create is called the latent space, which you can explore when you [run your model](how-to/use-models?id=step-7-run-the-model).
 Happy image making!

 Here are the steps to get started...